TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 Check how your file looks on gemini by typing e.g. `more query.txt`, or `less query.txt`.

 Now we are going to run blast with the human 6-phosphofructo-2-kinase / fructose-2,6-bisphosphatase  as a starting point.
 We are going to do this via `blastp -query query.txt -db ./proteomes1.fa > tmp.out`
 Look at the output, using (for example e.g. more tmp.out or less tmp.out or via the cocalc explorer).
 Proteins starting with HSAP are human.
 ATHA is a plant, CELE is worm, DMEL is fly, SCER is baker’s yeast, SPOM is fission yeast.
-How many hits with E-value < 1e-10 do you see in human, plant, worm and fly?
-> ## Exercise: inspecting the blast output 1
+> ## Exercise: How many hits with E-value < 1e-10 do you see in human, plant, worm and fly?
 >
 >> ## Solution
 >>      HSAP037297                                                          979     0.0